isabella232/offer-decisioning.en/help/create-offer-activities.md

     ![](assets/activities-name.png)

-1. Drag and drop a placement from the list to add it to the activity, then click **[!UICONTROL Add collection]** containing the desired offers.
+1. Drag and drop a placement from the list to add it to the activity, then click **[!UICONTROL Add collection]**.

     ![](assets/activities-placement.png)